 Alighieri, Dante: I reread the Divine Comedy every decade or so.
 I consider it one of the most incredible works ever written.
 It is also one of those works, especially The Inferno, that has influenced so many other writers, it should be read simply to gain insight into Western Literature.

 Allingham, Margery: Another British mystery writer.
 She created the detective, Campion.
 I confess that although I have read a few of Allingham's books, I never got into them like I did with books by other Golden Age mystery writers.
-The only one I can remember with any clarity is the one where Campion loses his memory: Traitor's Purse.
+The only one I can remember now is the one where Campion loses his memory: Traitor's Purse.

 Anderson, Poul: Poul Anderson is the science-fiction writer I attempted to read for my A-Z Book Reviews.
 I succeeded the second time around.